 Our strengths and successes come from connecting people, listening to what they have to say, and pursuing solutions that emerge from those conversations.

 - The Network’s core purpose is to connect people and offer a space for dialog and exchange.
 From there, solutions may emerge that address common needs and opportunities.

 - It’s not just about making connections, it is also about how those connections are facilitated.
 The ideas generated when we convene a diversity of perspectives and experiences need to be further incubated, developed, and followed through on.

 We need to connect to a broader range of people, sectors, and ideas representing diverse stewardship activities and perspectives.

-- Essential to our core purpose of connecting people, the Network needs to do more to engage a) a broader range of stewardship perspectives from Indigenous communities and other racially/culturally/ethnically diverse participants from across the rural-urban spectrum; and b) more sectors representing different stewardship activities such as working lands, timber, and other private land owners.
+- Essential to our core purpose of connecting people, the Network needs to do more to engage a) a broader range of stewardship perspectives from Indigenous communities and other racially/culturally/ethnically diverse participants from across the rural-urban spectrum; and b) more sectors representing different stewardship activities such as private working lands and sustainable recreation.

 - To meet this opportunity, we will continue to build capacity among practitioners to practice collaborative leadership skills and continue to pursue new systems solutions that emerge from these broader conversations.